8

 The 651bhp Ferrari FF interior

-The arrival of the Ferrari FF marked the return of the shooting brake, a configuration largely forgotten but now gaining in popularity among premium manufacturers.
+The arrival of the Ferrari FF marked the return of the shooting brake, a configuration that was largely forgotten but had regained popularity among premium manufacturers.

-The colossal, naturally aspirated engine under the bonnet is a direct-injection descendant of the V12 that featured in the Enzo, but Ferrari’s first production all-wheel drive system is an altogether more novel solution.
+The colossal, naturally aspirated engine under the bonnet was a direct-injection descendant of the V12 that featured in the Enzo, but Ferrari’s first production all-wheel drive system was an altogether more novel solution.

-When required by the front wheels, power is fed directly from the crank into a second, smaller gearbox located beneath the engine.
+When required by the front wheels, power was fed directly from the crank into a second, smaller gearbox located beneath the engine.

-Unlike a conventional all-wheel drive transmission, there is no centre differential in the FF.
-Instead, for the majority of the time, the FF is effectively a regular rear-wheel-drive Ferrari, with the power directed to the back wheels via a seven-speed dual-clutch automatic gearbox.
+Unlike a conventional all-wheel drive transmission, there was no centre differential in the FF.
+Instead, for the majority of the time, the FF was effectively a regular rear-wheel-drive Ferrari, with the power directed to the back wheels via a seven-speed dual-clutch automatic gearbox.

-The main benefit of the system is that it offers all-wheel-drive traction (you’ll doubtless have seen video footage of the FF ploughing through snow) without the normal weight penalty.
+The main benefit of the system was that it offered all-wheel-drive traction (you’ll doubtless have seen video footage of the FF ploughing through snow) without the normal weight penalty.

-Ferrari claims it adds just 45kg and, with no front differential, steering feel corruption is reputedly minimised.
+Ferrari claimed it added just 45kg and, with no front differential, steering feel corruption was reputedly minimised.

 INTERIOR